 This recipe is inspired by the fine folks over at Nerds with Knives, who posted this recipe over on the Cocktail section of Reddit, where some serious cocktail nerds hang out (hi there fellow cocktail fanatics!)
 Like us, a bunch of the cocktail fanatics immediately nerd-ed out on this drink and started throwing out their takes on the drink, which was awesome to see all the variations that were created.
 The original recipe called for vodka as the base spirit, but we love the way that grapefruit and the herbal note of gin work together, so we decided to swap out the vodka for the G’Vine Nouaison gin which worked out really well.

 The French Tart is a great combination of sweet and tart, with herbal hints that add an interesting depth to the drink.
 Sweet rosemary syrup gives a fresh sweetness that complements the tartness from the lemon juice and the pleasing sweet and sour of the grapefruit..
-We added a couple of drops of Dram Apothecary’s Sage Bitters to round out the flavors.
+We added a couple of drops of Dram Apothecary’s Sage Bitters (here are some close to it!) to round out the flavors.
 We hope you give our version of this great cocktail a try!
 Cheers!